vladyslavcrane/vladyslavcrane/README.md

 ### 👨‍💻 About me:

-I'm a Python dev with experience customizing Open edX-based solutions for organizations in education, government, and higher learning.
+I'm a Python dev with experience of customizing [Open edX](https://github.com/openedx) solutions for organizations in education, government, and higher learning.
-My background includes working with a large Open edX codebase, developing backend services with Django, and building React-based frontends for smooth user experiences across web and mobile platforms.
+My background includes working with a large Open edX codebase, developing backend services with Django, and building React-based frontends across web and mobile platforms.

 🔭 Actively looking for a job as a Backend || Fullstack developer